 3. Get organized

-Limit distractions and don't try to do too many things at once.
-If you focus on the information that you're trying to remember, you'll be more likely to recall it later.
-It might also help to connect what you're trying to remember to a favorite song or another familiar concept.
+Limit distractions and don't do too many things at once.
+If you focus on the information that you're trying to retain, you'll be more likely to recall it later.
+It might also help to connect what you're trying to retain to a favorite song or another familiar concept.

 4. Sleep well